Avabeast17/predicting-telecom-churn/README.md

 Telecom Churn Prediction & Retention Playbook
-This project goes beyond just predicting which telecom customers will leave.
-It answers the deeper question: Why are they leaving—and how can we make them stay?
+This project doesn't just predict which telecom customers are likely to churn it digs into why they're leaving and how to keep them.

-Project Overview
+-Overview
-In a highly competitive telecom market, churn isn’t just a metric it’s a warning.
-Using explainable AI and predictive modeling, this case study turns raw customer data into actionable retention strategies.
-With precision, empathy, and a focus on impact, the project blends technical depth with business relevance.
+In a crowded telecom market, churn is more than a signal.
+This case study uses explainable AI and predictive modeling to turn customer data into clear, actionable retention strategies.

-Objectives
+-Goals
-Predict customer churn with high recall.
+Predict churn with high recall

-Identify key behavioral and billing patterns driving churn.
+Spot behavior and billing patterns tied to churn

-Develop a practical, scalable Retention Playbook Generator.
+Build a scalable Retention Playbook Generator

-Deliver transparency using SHAP explainability for trust and clarity.

-Support business decision-making with targeted strategies.
+Use SHAP to keep insights transparent and trustworthy

+Give business teams a clear path to act

-My Role
+-My Role
 Lead Data Analyst & AI Developer

-Owned the full lifecycle: data wrangling, modeling, explainability, deployment prep.

-Built the logic behind the Retention Playbook and decision support visuals.
+Handled everything from data prep to modeling and explainability.
+Designed the logic behind the playbook and visual tools for decision-makers.

-Tools Used
+-Tools
 Python: scikit-learn, pandas, seaborn, matplotlib, SHAP

-Azure Machine Learning Studio (deployment environment)

-Power BI and Excel (for stakeholder visuals)

-Highlights
+Azure ML Studio: for future deployment

+Power BI & Excel: for business-facing visuals

+-Key Wins
-Built a Random Forest model with 79% accuracy and strong recall for churners.
+Random Forest model hit 79% accuracy with strong churn recall

-SHAP values exposed top drivers: high charges, short tenure, month-to-month contracts.
+SHAP revealed top churn drivers: high charges, short tenure, and month-to-month contracts

-Created a Retention Playbook Generator that matches risky customer traits to retention actions.
+Built a Retention Playbook Generator that maps risk traits to actions

-Developed a logic-based framework that could power automated outreach, CRM integration, or targeted marketing.
+Designed logic for future use in CRM, marketing, or auto-outreach systems

-Key Visuals
+ Visuals
-Feature importance plots (Random Forest & SHAP)
+Feature importance (SHAP + Random Forest)

-Heatmaps of churn vs. tenure & charges
+Heatmaps: churn vs. tenure & charges

-Excel-based Retention Playbook Table
+Excel playbook for retention strategies

-Real-world logic demo matching risky customers to actions
+Action-matching demo for at-risk customers

-Why This Matters
+Why It Matters
 Most churn models stop at prediction.
-This one goes further it gives businesses something to act on.
-It shows how data science can collaborate with customer success, marketing, and operations to actually move the needle.
+This one gives teams something they can act on bridging the gap between data science and real business action.

-Next Steps
-Implement clustering to uncover hidden churn personas.

-Deploy the Retention Playbook into a dashboard interface.

-Expand model with real-time usage data and sentiment analysis.

  License
-This project is open-source for educational and demo purposes.
-Attribution appreciated
+Open-source for learning and demos.
+Attribution always appreciated.